SoftUni-Internal/interactive-content/EN/00-Unit-Testing/05-Summary.md

 # In this lesson you learnt:

-- Unit tests check if certain functionality works as expected.
+- Unit tests check if certain functionality works as expected
 ```js
 it('expect sum ([1,2.3] to be 6)', function() {
     let expected = 6;